 [ aws ]

-These interfaces allow you to apply the AWS library of pre-defined controls to your organizational units, programmatically.
-In this context, controls are the same as AWS Control Tower guardrails.
+These interfaces allow you to apply the Amazon Web Services library of pre-defined controls to your organizational units, programmatically.
+In Amazon Web Services Control Tower, the terms “control” and “guardrail” are synonyms.

 To call these APIs, you’ll need to know:

-To get the ``ControlARN`` for your AWS Control Tower guardrail:
+To get the ``controlIdentifier`` for your Amazon Web Services Control Tower control:

-In the AWS Organizations console, you can find the ARN for the OU on the Organizational unit details page associated with that OU.
+In the Amazon Web Services Organizations console, you can find the ARN for the OU on the Organizational unit details page associated with that OU.

 OU ARN format: